 Uhm… No, they didn’t.

-Comments on Abraham-Hicks forums at the time argued that cancer was not the cause for Jerry’s hospitalization.
+Comments on Abraham-Hicks forums at the time argued that cancer was not the cause of Jerry’s hospitalization.
 One true believer explained that taking aspirin was a form of chemotherapy.

-True believers hung onto hope that Jerry’s cancer and his choice of conventional medicine didn’t mean what it appeared to mean… that Jerry and Esther knew that the teachings of Abraham were dangerous nonsense when it came to health and death.
+True believers hung onto hope that Jerry’s cancer and his choice of conventional medicine didn’t mean what it obviously meant… that Jerry and Esther knew that the teachings of Abraham were dangerous nonsense when it came to health and death.

 How, skeptics wondered, did the law of attraction deliver Jerry Hicks’s incurable leukemia?
 Why did he seek such a death through his “vibration” and thoughts?

 As disturbing as all this was to the Abraham-Hicks camp, it exposed one more secret.

 Certainly inadvertent was the exposure in Jerry’s writing that he needed to put back on “fifteen pounds” of flesh.

 His illness had been severe much longer than the month claimed unless he lost all fifteen pounds by surgically removing more than 10% of his body in a couple of weeks.

 True believers hung onto hope…